X-Factor Investigations: "Hell on Earth"

 When trying to take a honeymoon vacation, Jamie and Layla were attack by a legion of zombie while the rest of the team are attacked by a mysterious force.
 It was later reviewed that they are the Hell Lords who is awaken by Guido's resurrection by Layla and the birth of Rahne's baby son, Tier.
 Pip was seemingly killed by the Hell Lords in an effort to protect the team, and later possess M's body in order to escape his death.
 However, it is implied that he quits the team out of safety or Jamie fired him out of anger for his involvement in the event.

 The X-Factor building is destroyed.
 Rahne, Tier rejoin the team in order to protect themselves and Darwin agrees to help and later rejoins the team Strong Guy killed Tier and became the King of Hell.
 Rictor and Shatterstar seemingly died.

-It was later reviewed that Rictor and Shatterstar got transferred to a past version of Mojoworld.
-Shatterstar's origin and relationship to Longshot and Dazzler is reviewed: He was Longshot's genetic source, as well as his son with Dazzler, created a paradox where as Shatterstar is both Longshot's "father" / clone AND his son with different DNA.
+It was later reviewed that Rictor and Shatterstar were transferred to a past version of Mojoworld.
+Shatterstar's origin and relationship to Longshot and Dazzler is reviewed: He was Longshot's genetic source, as well as his son with Dazzler, created a paradox where as Shatterstar is both Longshot's "father" / clone and his son with different DNA.